pgEdge/spock/README.md

   - `sync_data` - if true, the sequence value will be synchronized immediately, default false

 #### spock-repset-add-all-seqs
+*Warning:* For a multi master system, adding sequences to replication sets is not recomended.
+Use our new [Snowflake Sequences](https://github.com/pgEdge/snowflake-sequences) instead.
 - `spock.repset_add_all_seqs(set_name name, schema_names text[], sync_data boolean)`
   Adds all sequences from the given schemas.
 Only existing sequences are added, any sequences that will be created in future will not be added automatically.